 • Some structured training classes, targeting specific skills as identified in the first step

-• A longer period of ongoing coaching and mentoring
+• A longer period of ongoing coaching and mentoring.

 • At the same time as the above, coaching the leadership of these teams, and helping them understand forecasting, motivation, psychological safety and many other topics.
 Leadership creates the container that everyone else works within, so changes here are often more impactful than changes anywhere else.